Friendly, Well Mannered, Devoted.

 You may want to download a copy of the official AKC Breed Standard or the breed’s brochure available from the AKC Website.

-As always we thank you and appreciate your visit here.
+Here are a few good books that you might find helpful.
 Click on a book to read more about it.